 This County service district was formed under the provisions of Oregon MAINTENANCE Revised Statutes, Chapter 451.
-This District provides an enhanced level of local road maintenance to the urban unincorporated area of the automated financial and human resources management system implemented in 2001.
+This District provides an enhanced level of local road maintenance to the urban unincorporated area of the norman (and)

-DISTRICT (URMD) County.
+SERVICE of local road maintenance to the urban unincorporated area of the DISTRICT (URMD) County.

 WISARD Washington County Information System and Resource Database.
-The County's
+The County's automated financial and human resources management system implemented in 2001.